 Notice to Owner

-For a contractor to effectively secure their lien rights, the notice must be sent prior to the commencement of the work or before entering into a contract for the improvement of real property.
+A TN Notice to Owner must be sent prior to the commencement of the work or before entering into a contract for the improvement of real property.
 Also, including the notice directly in the contract may be an option as long as the contract is signed before work commences.
-Missing this deadline is fatal to your mechanics lien rights.

 Notice of Nonpayment